Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 - Tested with PLA+ and PETG

 > [!TIP]
 > For stronger strap loops, print the base/bottom 4mm layers with 0% (solid) infill for just the **case** file.
-This is done in your Slicer.
+Printing with a zig-zap pattern instead of line will help prevent strap loops from breaking at the weak point where layers join horizontally or vertically.
+These are done in your Slicer.

 ### Case
 Older revision of case (Looser tolerance and thicker strap loops with other optimizations now)